cerner/terra-framework/packages/terra-modal-manager/docs/README.md

 The ModalManager is a DisclosureManager implementation that presents disclosed content using an AbstractModal.

-ModalManager provides the ability to manage focus in order to enable the use of portal'd focus trap components terra-popup, terra-form-select, and terra-menu.

 ModalManager provides the ability to handle and navigate stacked disclosures.

 ## Getting Started